PROFINET® Quick Start Guide on MPLAB® Harmony v3

 Press the RESET button on the board to initiate a reset.

-Click on the Refresh Debug Tool Status.
+Click on the Refresh Debug Tool Status button.

 If the debug probe has not been previously detected, you will be prompted to select it.

-Click on the Debug project icon:
+Click on the Debug

-Project is programmed and running:
+The project is programmed and running:

 Check on PRONETA that both devices are now connected: